Imrankhancuh/Customer-Support-Ticket-Classifier-Using-SVM-ML-Model/README.md

 give this command for shortcut and check app - Can you tell me more about the UltraClean Vacuum warranty?
 Also, is it available in white?

+above commond in my excel file store you can check my excel file data.

 Problem Statement
 Objective:
 Develop a machine learning pipeline that classifies customer support tickets by their issue